Battery Electronics 101

 Intermittent ratings, ideally, have a time or duty cycle associated with them.
 E.g. 100 Amps of current for 20 s per minute means the device should handle 100 Amps for a total of 20 seconds in any 60 second interval.
 That is also called a 33% duty cycle over a minute because the device can handle the rated amount for 20/60 = one third or 33 percent of the minute.

 Here's an example.
 When high currents flow in wires, their electrical resistance produces heat.
-That's how a light bulb filament works.
-A test device like a Watt Meter may produce 10 Watts of heating with 100 Amps running through it due to its internal resistance.
+That's how an incandescent light bulb filament works.
+A test device like a Watt meter may produce 10 Watts of heating with 100 Amps running through it due to its internal resistance.
 That's like a small soldering iron.
 If on for a few seconds it would barely warm up.
 But after 10 minutes it might have melted the case!
 So it might have an intermittent rating of 100 Amps for say one minute in any ten or a 10% duty cycle over ten minutes.
-That same Watt Meter might be able to continuously handle 20 amps corresponding to 0.4 Watts of heating continuously.
+That same Watt meter might be able to continuously handle 20 amps corresponding to 0.4 Watts of heating continuously.

 While we have discussed current, continuous versus intermittent ratings are relevant for many specified parameters.
 Other examples are: voltage, temperature, pressure, acidity and duration of a baby crying.